Rubel-Mahmud/djangolife/README.md

        For windows users--install xamp or wamp server, create a database for your django project and edit settings.py file.
-       You have to need a databse connector(it's may be 'mysql-client') installation for python.But in requirements. txt file it is already included.Enjoy this project.Thank's
+       You have to need a databse connector(it's may be 'mysql-client') installation for python.
+       But in requirements.txt file it is already included.Enjoy this project.Thank's